lairdstewart/lairdstewart.github.io/beware-pithy-rules.md

-# Beware of pithy rules about software
+*1/25/25*

+### Beware of Pithy Rules About Software

 The root cause of a lot of bad code is the overuse of common rules (e.g., DRY, YAGNI, "keep methods under X lines").
-These are well intentioned and distill years of programming expertise.
+These are well-intentioned and distill years of programming expertise.
 However, even in a world where they're right 90% of the time, the 10% of times they're wrong translates to technical debt which compounds quickly.
 This isn't to say their creators are at fault; These rules